 The takeaway lesson from this blog post is the following:

 Before starting a new post, spend some time doing your research and have clear in your mind what to write about and what you want to achieve.

 Follow the guidelines explained above to write SEO-friendly blog posts, and if you have existing blog posts that are not optimized, allocate some time to go back and make the necessary changes.

 Come up with a publishing schedule that you can follow and stick to it for a long time.

-If you are learning now how to do SEO, don’t lose your hope, results in the first months may not be so good but keep publishing high-quality optimized content and the traffic will eventually flow in.
+If you started learning SEO, don’t lose your hope, results in the first months may not be so good but keep publishing high-quality optimized content and the traffic will eventually flow in.